-12.2.1 A full-time employee working exclusively in the direct learning mode shall do so on the basis of undertaking an annual teaching load of up to 760 hours.

-For the purposes of this clause, the teaching load is an average of 19 hours per week.

-- 12.2.2 The remaining compulsory hours of work shall incorporate duties other than teaching (DOTT). - 12.2.3 An employee can deliver up to 23 hours per week for a period of three consecutive weeks or up to 21 hours per week for a period of seventeen consecutive weeks.
+- (a) A full-time employee working exclusively in the direct learning mode shall do so on the basis of undertaking an annual teaching load of up to 760 hours. - For the purposes of this clause, the teaching load is an average of 19 hours per week. - (b) The remaining compulsory hours of work shall incorporate duties other than teaching (DOTT). - (c) An employee can deliver up to 23 hours per week for a period of three consecutive weeks or up to 21 hours per week for a period of seventeen consecutive weeks.

-12.3 Workplace Learning
+17.4 Workplace Learning

-12.3.1 A full-time employee working exclusively in the workplace learning mode shall do so on the basis of 1300 hours per annum.
+(a) A full-time employee working exclusively in the workplace learning mode shall do so on the basis of 1300 hours per annum.
 This incorporates duties other than teaching (DOTT) including preparation, assessment and development activities.

-12.4 Distance/Flexible Learning
+17.5 Distance/Flexible Learning

-12.4.1 All distance/flexible learning activities are undertaken on the same basis as workplace learning.
+(a) All distance/flexible learning activities are undertaken on the same basis as workplace learning.

-12.5 Mixed Mode
+17.6 Mixed Mode

-12.5.1 A full-time employee working in a combination of Workplace, Distance/flexible and/or Direct learning shall be credited hours towards the direct learning annual teaching load on a pro-rata basis at the rate of 0.5847 hours for each hour worked in Workplace and/or Distance learning.
+(a) A full-time employee working in a combination of Workplace, Distance/flexible and/or Direct learning shall be credited hours towards the direct learning annual teaching load on a pro-rata basis at the rate of 0.5847 hours for each hour worked in Workplace and/or Distance learning.

-PROVIDED that the above utilisation of hours is to be reduced on a pro-rata basis where a full-time employee in his/her first or second year of employment is working in a mixed mode.
+PROVIDED that the above utilisation of hours is to be reduced on a prorata basis where a full-time employee in his/her first or second year of employment is working in a mixed mode.